Blackheads at LAB Skin Clinic, Neutral Bay – Call 02 9170 4693

 A blackhead contains oil that is too tightly stuck in the pore and if you try you squeeze you will cause trauma to the skin around the blackhead leaving it red and irritated.
 When you squeeze a blackhead, it moves the bacteria deeper into the skin pore, which can cause the blackhead to become more noticeable, painful or infected.
 More importantly, squeezing a blackhead can lead to permanent scarring.

-Professional treatments: We never remove your pustules (pimples), blackheads or milia because the skin is fragile and will easily scar; instead the skin should be treated professionally.
+Professional treatments: You should never remove your pustules (pimples), blackheads or milia because your skin is fragile and will easily scar.
+Instead your skin should be treated professionally.

 We treat the inflammation, gradually eradicate existing blackheads and destroy the bacteria with Omnilux red and blue LED lights in conjunction with specialized topical solutions and sometimes exfoliation, peels, microdermabrasion, laser, skin needling, and facial lymphatic drainage.